Stories from the history and science of cosmetics, skin-care and early Beauty Culture.

 Books, journals, websites and other sources that I use.

 I am based in Perth, Western Australia.
-You can contact me by Email or use Twitter/X for notifications of new stories and updates to the Booklets Project.
+You can contact me by email

 I am always happy to hear from others interested in this area.
 Thanks to everyone who has already been in touch.